apache/kylin/website/_docs21/tutorial/microstrategy.md

 ### Create a Simple Report

-Now you can start creating reports with Kylin as Data source.
+Now you can start creating reports with Kylin as data source.

 ![](/images/tutorial/2.1/MicroStrategy/9.png)

 ![](/images/tutorial/2.1/MicroStrategy/10.png)

-### Best Practice for connecting MicroStrategy to Kylin datasource
+### Best Practice for Connecting MicroStrategy to Kylin Data Source

 1. Kylin does not work with multiple SQL passes at the moment, so it is recommended to set up your report intermediate table type as derived, you can change this setting at report level using `Data`-> `VLDB property`-> `Tables`-> `Intermediate Table Type`